Sound Transit takes ownership of aging downtown Seattle tunnel

 “This is a momentous date, and I join in celebrating and supporting it,” said Harrell, a member of the transit board.

 Completed in 1990 at a cost of $486 million, the Seattle tunnel initially served specialized Italian buses that cruised below downtown on electric wires, but also had retractable poles for diesel operations outside the city core.
 They were replaced later by hybrid diesel-electric buses that could traverse the tunnel on mainly clean battery power.
-Seattle made history with North America’s only transit tunnel that combined both buses and trains from 2009 to 2019, except for Pittsburgh’s stationless Mt.
-Washington Transit Tunnel.
+Seattle made history with North America’s only transit tunnel that combined both buses and trains from 2009 to 2019, except for Pittsburgh’s stationless Mount Washington Transit Tunnel.

 About 570 daily bus trips moved up to Seattle streets in March 2019, displaced by convention center construction and growing frequency and ridership on light rail.
 Bus riders often faced slower trips in surface traffic.
 Since then, the busy Metro Route 41 to Northgate has been replaced by a light-rail extension last October, giving thousands of riders a quick passage to Northgate and the University District.